Dave Hildenbrand

-Dave Hildenbrand (born November 15, 1973) is a former politician from the U.S. state of Michigan.
+Dave Hildenbrand (born November 15, 1973) is an American former politician from the U.S. state of Michigan.
 He was a Republican member of the Michigan Senate, representing the 29th district and serving as Assistant Majority Leader.
 Prior to that, he was a member of the Michigan House of Representatives.

 Biography

 Early life and education

 Hildenbrand was born in Grand Rapids, Michigan, and graduated from Lowell High School.
-He earned a bachelor of science degree in public resource management from Michigan State University.
+He earned a Bachelor of Science degree in public resource management from Michigan State University.

 Career

 In 2004, he was elected to the Michigan House of Representatives, representing district 86, and was re-elected twice.
 He was elected to the Michigan Senate in 2010, serving through 2018, when he was required to retire by term limits.
 He subsequently joined the Kelley Cawthorne lobbying firm.